 - 3.1 The review of the complaints procedure has been carried out by the Tenant Panel over a period of 3 months; their report is attached at Appendix 1.
-The panel felt that the current system is well monitored but improvements could be made in the consistency of the service. - 3.2 Factors taken into account whilst carrying out the review were the introduction of the Localism Act and probable changes to the Ombudsman service.
-From April 2013 it will be a requirement to have a complaints panel in place for tenants to refer their complaints to if they are still unhappy after Derby Homes complaints procedure has been exhausted.
-Board should note that at any time tenants have the right to pursue their complaint with an MP or Councillor in or outside of their constituency. - 3.3 The panel visited the Performance Team to get to grips with the current complaints procedure and spoke to members of staff to get their view on how the procedure was perceived.
-They also had informal chats with members of Derwent Living Scrutiny Panel and have attended complaints workshops with other ALMO's to gain insight for the way forward. - 3.4 Areas looked at were: - How complaints are received - > The way complaints are recorded, Customer Service Module, (CSM) - Who deals with the complaint
+The panel felt that the current system is well monitored but improvements could be made in the consistency of the service.

+- 3.2 Factors taken into account whilst carrying out the review were the introduction of the Localism Act and probable changes to the Ombudsman service from April 2013.

+- 3.3 The panel visited the Performance Team to get to grips with the current complaints procedure and spoke to members of staff to get their view on how the procedure was perceived.
+They also had informal chats with members of Derwent Living Scrutiny Panel and have attended complaints workshops with other ALMO's to gain insight for the way forward.

+- 3.4 Areas looked at were:

+- How complaints are received

+- The way complaints are recorded, Customer Service Module, (CSM)

+- Who deals with the complaint

+- How they are allocated

+- Timescales

+- Audit trail

+- Outcomes

+- Standard letters

+- The actual stages of a complaint